Mississippi Pot Roast Recipe

 This is one of those easy crockpot recipes that require minimal prep work.
 So quick yet absolutely delicious!

-- Season meat – lightly season both sides of the roast with salt and pepper.
+- Season meat – lightly season both sides of the roast with pepper.

 - Sear meat – sear meat in a skillet over high heat.